 5. Coins Across

 Just like Coins Through The Table, this is one of the absolute classics of coin magic.
 There are many, many different versions of Coins Across making it impossible to pick just one.
-I’ve instead opted for three of the finest and wildly different versions around: David Roth’s Winged Silver where four coins travel, one by one, from one hand to another; Eric Jones’ award-winning, in the spectators’ hands routine that he performed on Penn & Teller's Fool Us and Slydini’s absolute knockout, Gemini Coins.
+I’ve instead opted for two of the finest and wildly different versions around: David Roth’s Winged Silver where four coins travel, one by one, from one hand to another and Slydini’s absolute knockout, Gemini Coins.

 Another classic plot, this is a version of the Coin Matrix, also sometimes called a Coin Assembly.
 It's an effect where coins that are separated on a surface are then covered and somehow manage to assemble in one spot.
 While the classic version of the Coin Matrix employs not only coins and a table but a handkerchief and cards, the beauty of Chink-a-Chink lies in the fact that the only thing covering the coins is the magician’s hands.

 Some effects have coins go through tables, others make them pass invisibly through the air.
 Some even cause coins to grow, shrink, bend or even break in half.
 However, if you ever wished to be able to pluck money from thin-air, then The Miser’s Dream is for you.
 While versions of this trick date back to at least to the mid-19th century, the name by which it is now known and its current popularity is owed to the great T. Nelson Downs, “The King of Koins” [see Honorable Mentions below].
 This is one of the few coin tricks that can be performed to a full theater.
 If you’re going to see coin magic performed during a grand-illusion show, chances are it will be this one.
 For your delight, I’ve assembled two different approaches: Lee Grabel’s classic stage presentation, and Teller’s beautiful version employing a glass bowl and a fish tank.